michaelcriss09/Docker-Projects/README.md

 Welcome to my Docker Projects repository! 🚀

 # Main Purpose
 Exploring the different containerization scenarios in Docker.
-Playing around with Docker personaized images and Docker-Compose practices.🐳
+Playing around with Docker customized images and Docker-Compose practices.🐳

 # Content